 - certain transportation and processing capital and operating costs between the wellhead and the first point of disposal (including depreciation)

 Read the royalty ruling on determining petroleum royalty (PGA001) – that was in effect until 30 September 2020 – for information on how to calculate wellhead value.

 In certain circumstances (especially where the wellhead value of petroleum cannot be readily established by reference to arm's length transactions), we may determine the value of petroleum or the amount of certain deductible expenses through a petroleum royalty decision.
-If you wish to apply for a petroleum royalty decision, phone the Office of State Revenue on 1300 300 734.
+If you wish to apply for a petroleum royalty decision, phone Queensland Revenue Office on 1300 300 734.

 - Except where noted below, we will not review depreciation claims for periods before 11 January 2016.

 - Continue to calculate your depreciation deductions after 11 January 2016 on the same basis as before that date, unless we tell you differently.

 - For any assets you acquire after 11 January 2016, calculate your depreciation deduction on the same basis as for similar assets before that date.